ADVANCED LEVEL COURSE

 Also an illustrated explanation of the Modes is at the bottom of this page and a video explanation if preferred.

-Guitar and Modes are the easiest way to apply Scale Theory because:
+Guitar and Modes are the easiest way to apply scale theory because:

 • a single Scale Shape can be used for all twelve Keys by shifting it up or down the fretboard to different Scale Positions on the fretboard.